phdye/hierarchy/docs/api.md

 # API Documentation

 ## Introduction
-The `hierarchy` project provides an API for generating and displaying the directory structure of a given directory.
+The `pdirtree` project provides an API for generating and displaying the directory structure of a given directory.
 The API respects `.gitignore` rules and can optionally generate a zip file of the directory structure.

 ## Modules and Classes